WFCD/warframe-ruby/README.md

 > All linting is provided by [RuboCop](https://github.com/rubocop/rubocop).

+### Generating New Routes / Models with Thor
+Using Thor allows us to create new routes and models via the command line, making it very simple to add new elements.

+For example if we wanted to add, [conclaveChallenges](https://docs.warframestat.us/#tag/Worldstate/paths/~1{platform}~1conclaveChallenges/get) we run:

+    $ thor generate conclaveChallenges

+    >       create  lib/warframe/models/conclave_challenge.rb
+    >       create  lib/warframe/rest/api/conclave_challenges.rb
+    >       conflict  lib/warframe/rest/api.rb
+    > Overwrite C:/Users/ajrom/RubymineProjects/warframe/lib/warframe/rest/api.rb? (enter "h" for help) [Ynaqdh]

+    $ Y

+    >       force  lib/warframe/rest/api.rb

+This creates a blank [model](/lib/warframe/models) for the data and a [route](/lib/warframe/rest/api) with a name spaced method for it, and then adds this method to our [REST::API](/lib/warframe/rest/api).
+Add attributes to the corresponding model and then run:

+    $ rake test

+To ensure the new model is able to be created and accessed correctly, feel free to create more tests in the [spec directory](/spec/models).

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/aj-rom/warframe-ruby.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/aj-rom/warframe-ruby/blob/master/CODE_OF_CONDUCT.md).